lagewel001/WSCBS-group-18-visualization-service/brane-administrator-setting-up-k8s.md

     chmod 644 ~/.kube/config
     ```

 Congratulations!
-After having run these steps you cluster should be up and running for using Brane.
+After having run these steps your cluster should be up and running for using Brane.